wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 4. [Start the proxy](proxies_installing.html#starting-and-stopping-a-proxy).

 ## Setting Up Explicit Sampling in Your Code

+{% include warning.html content="OpenTracing and OpenCensus have merged to form OpenTelemetry.
+Therefore, this option will be deprecated in the future." %}

 You can set up explicit sampling strategies in application code that is built with one of the following [Wavefront observability SDKs](wavefront_sdks.html):